 People With Chronic Pain and Disability

-These PDF resources will help you create and adjust a chronic pain management plan with your provider.
-The resources include information about how to develop a chronic pain management plan; pain self-management strategies to improve your social, physical, and emotional well-being; and how to talk with your provider about your pain management needs.
+These resources will help you create a chronic pain management plan with your provider and adjust the plan, as needed.
+The resources include information about how to develop a chronic pain management plan; pain self-management strategies to improve your social, physical, and emotional well-being; and how to talk with your provider about your chronic pain management needs.

 People may take opioids as one part of their chronic pain management plan.
-These PDF resources provide helpful information about how to take opioids, talking with your provider about opioids, and signs of an opioid use problem.
+These resources provide helpful information and tips about how to work with your provider for safer opioid use, talking with your provider about opioids, and signs of an opioid use problem.

 - How Opioid Use Disorder Is Treated